Supplementary Python Basics

 l = [3, 3, 2, 1]

-print('Return the number of occurrences of the specified element in the list :', l.count(3))
+print('Return the number of occurrences of a specified element in the list :', l.count(3))

-print('Return the index of the first occurrence of the specified element in the list:', l.index(2))
+print('Return the index of the first occurrence of a specified element in the list:', l.index(2))

 l.sort()